mrapp-ke/MLRL-Boomer/doc/developer_guide/compilation.md

 ## Creating a Virtual Environment

-The build process is based on an virtual Python environment that allows to install build- and run-time dependencies in an isolated manner and independently from the host system.
+The build process is based on a virtual Python environment that allows to install build- and run-time dependencies in an isolated manner and independently of the host system.
 Once the build process was completed, the resulting Python packages are installed into the virtual environment.
 To create new virtual environment and install all necessarily run-time dependencies, the following command must be executed:

 ````{tab} Linux
    ```text